 Anthea has a BA/LLB from the ANU, where she was a National Undergraduate Scholarship holder and graduated with First Class Honours and a University Medal in Law.
 She also has an LLM from NYU, where she was a Fulbright Scholar, a Hauser Scholar and won the Jerome Lipper Award for the best student to graduate in International Legal Studies.

-From 2003 to 2008, Anthea was a lawyer in the International Dispute Resolution Group at Debevoise &Plimpton LLP in New York and London.
+From 2003 to 2008, Anthea was a lawyer in the International Dispute Resolution Group at Debevoise & Plimpton LLP in New York and London.
 Prior to that, she served as an Associate to Chief Justice Murray Gleeson at the High Court of Australia and as a Summer Clerk for the Hon.
 Judge Simma at the International Court of Justice.
-Anthea has been admitted as a Lawyer in Australia (ACT and High Court of Australia, 2001) (non-practising), as an Attorney in New York (State and Federal Southern and Eastern Districts, 2004), and as a Solicitor in England and Wales (2007) (non-practising).
+Anthea has been admitted as an Attorney in New York (State and Federal Southern and Eastern Districts, 2004), a Lawyer in Australia (ACT and High Court of Australia, 2001) (non-practising), and a Solicitor in England and Wales (2007) (non-practising).

 Anthea has experience as an arbitrator, an expert and counsel in international investment and commercial arbitrations, and as an expert and counsel in public international law claims before international and domestic courts.
 She has served as a testifying and consulting legal expert in international law cases, including those before national courts and international tribunals, on issues such as the interpretation of Chinese investment treaties and the availability of sovereign immunity.
 She is currently serving as counsel for Australia in an investment treaty claim (APR v Australia) and as an arbitrator in international investment and commercial arbitrations.